HDFGroup/h5pyd/docs/high/group.rst

 The default ``track_order`` for all new groups can be specified globally with ``h5pyd.get_config().track_order``.

+If the group has already been created and you wish to fetch the links in a specific order, you can invoke the ``get`` method with the desired ``track_order`` argument.

 Links can be deleted from a group using the standard Python syntax::

     >>> del subgroup["MyDataset"]